Alice Gast: Professional associations and committee memberships

-Gast serves on a number of national advisory committees and boards, including the board of the American Association for the Advancement of Science (AAAS), is a member of the Academic Research Council for the Singapore Ministry of Education and the National Research Council Committee for Science, Technology, and the Law.
-She is a member of the AAAS, the American Chemical Society, the American Institute of Chemical Engineers and the American Physical Society.
+Gast served on a number of national advisory committees and boards, including the board of the American Association for the Advancement of Science (AAAS), was a member of the Academic Research Council for the Singapore Ministry of Education and the National Research Council Committee for Science, Technology, and the Law.
+She was a member of AAAS, the American Chemical Society, the American Institute of Chemical Engineers, and the American Physical Society.

 In October 2012, Gast was elected to the board of directors of the Chevron Corporation, one of the world's leading integrated energy companies, with subsidiaries that conduct business worldwide.
-Gast will serve on the company's audit committee.
+Gast served on the company's audit committee.
 John Watson, chairman of Chevron Corporation, said "Dr. Gast has tremendous technical and industry expertise that will be a valuable addition to our board discussions.
-We look forward to welcoming her to the board.”
+We look forward to welcoming her to the board."

-Gast is a member of the U.S. Manufacturing Competitiveness Initiative Steering Committee, and in 2011, she joined other national leaders in Washington, D.C. for the 25th anniversary of the Council on Competitiveness, a day marked by the public release of the council's long-awaited strategy to improve American competitiveness and spur economic recovery through increased manufacturing.
+Gast was a member of the U.S. Manufacturing Competitiveness Initiative Steering Committee. in 2011, she joined other national leaders in Washington, D.C. for the 25th anniversary of the Council on Competitiveness, a day marked by the public release of the council's long-awaited strategy to improve American competitiveness and spur economic recovery through increased manufacturing.

-In 2012, the Council on Competitiveness held a two-day conference at Lehigh University, titled “Leveraging the Talent Development Process to Drive Innovation.”
+In 2012, the Council on Competitiveness held a two-day conference at Lehigh University, titled "Leveraging the Talent Development Process to Drive Innovation".
 The conference was sponsored by the council, Lehigh, and Air Products and Chemicals.

-Professor Gast is Chair of the World Economic Forum Global University Leaders' Forum (GULF) and is also a member of the Advisory Board for the World Economic Forum Centre for the Fourth Industrial Revolution.
+Gast was chair of the World Economic Forum Global University Leaders' Forum (GULF) and was also a member of the advisory board for the World Economic Forum Centre for the Fourth Industrial Revolution.

-Science and Security in a Post 9/11 World
+"Science and Security in a Post 911 World" report

-In 2006, Gast co-chaired (with Jacques S. Gansler, vice president for research, University of Maryland) a non-partisan committee that produced an extensive report on "Science and Security in a Post 911 World: A Report Based on Regional Discussions Between the Science and Security Communities Committee on a New Government" (University Partnership for Science and Security) that was published by the National Academy of Sciences.
+In 2006, Gast co-chaired (with Jacques Gansler, vice president for research at the University of Maryland, a non-partisan committee that produced an extensive report on "Science and Security in a Post 9/11 World: A Report Based on Regional Discussions Between the Science and Security Communities Committee on a New Government" (University Partnership for Science and Security) that was published by the National Academy of Sciences.

 Gast and Gansler co-authored an op-ed in the July 11, 2008 issue of the Chronicle of Higher Education, citing a concern that the unintended effects of restrictive federal government policies on scientific research include impeding the nation's ability to be economically competitive and defend itself against potential threats.

 They wrote: "It's time for researchers and intelligence officials to work together and devise policies that strike the appropriate balance between science and security.
 Toward that end, our committee recommends that the federal government establish a standing entity, preferably a high-level Science and Security Commission chaired by the national-security adviser and the director of the White House's Office of Science and Technology Policy."